lorensen/VTKExamples/src/VTKBook/09Chapter9.md

 Streamsurfaces can be computed by generating a set of streamlines from a user-specified rake.
 A polygonal mesh is then constructed by connecting adjacent streamlines.
 One difficulty with this approach is that local vector field divergence can cause streamlines to separate.
 Separation can introduce large errors into the surface, or possibly cause self-intersection, which is not physically possible.

-Another approach to computing streamsurfaces has been taken by Hultquist <em style="color:blue;background-color: white">\[Hultquist92\]</em>.
+Another approach to computing streamsurfaces has been taken by Hultquist <em style="color:green;background-color: white">\[Hultquist92\]</em>.
 The streamsurface is a collection of streamribbons connected along their edges.
 In this approach, the computation of the streamlines and tiling of the streamsurface is carried out concurrently.
 This allows streamlines to be added or removed as the flow separates or converges.
 The tiling can also be controlled to prevent the generation of long, skinny triangles.
 The surface may also be "torn", i.e., ribbons separated, if the divergence of the flow becomes too high.

 ### Stream Polygon

 The techniques described so far provide approximate measures of vector field quantities such as streamwise vorticity and divergence.
 However, vector fields contain more information than these techniques can convey.
 As a result, other techniques have been devised to visualize this information.
-One such technique is the stream polygon <em style="color:blue;background-color: white">\[Schroeder91\]</em>, which serves as the basis for a number of advanced vector and tensor visualization methods.
+One such technique is the stream polygon <em style="color:green;background-color: white">\[Schroeder91\]</em>, which serves as the basis for a number of advanced vector and tensor visualization methods.
 The stream polygon is used to visualize local properties of strain, displacement, and rotation.
 We begin by describing the effects of a vector field on the local state of strain.

 Nonuniform vector fields give rise to local deformation in the region where they occur.
 If the vector field is displacement in a physical medium such as a fluid or a solid, the deformation consists of local strain (i.e., local distortion) and rigid body motion.
 To mathematically describe the deformation, we examine a 3D vector $\vec{v} = (u, v, w)$ at a specified point x = (x, y, z).
 Using a first order Taylor's series expansion about x, we can express the local deformation eij as